 Badarpur power station was initially installed as a five-unit power station of 720 MW, commissioned from 1973 to 1981.
-It has since been de-rated to 705 MW.
+It was later de-rated to 705 MW.
 It was owned and conceived by India's Central Electric Authority.
 Ownership of the power station was transferred to NTPC in 2006.

 Pollution and closure

 According to a 2015 study by the Centre for Science and Environment, the Badarpur Power Plant is the most polluting power plant in India.
 The plant contributed only 8% of the Delhi's electric power but produced 80 to 90% of the city's particulate matter pollution from the energy sector.

 In response to extreme air pollution in New Delhi, the Delhi government sent notices in December 2015 to two thermal power plants—Badarpur power station and Rajghat power station—to shut operations within a week to control pollution levels.
 It is not clear if the closure is a temporary or permanent measure, with officials saying that they would have to assess the situation.
 State-run NTPC has not issued any statement but sources said it will cooperate with the government to control pollution levels.
 Both Badarpur and Rajghat power stations together produce about 1,000MW, which the government said would be met through alternative sources.

 During the Great smog of Delhi in November 2016, the power plant was shut down to alleviate the acute air pollution suffered by residents of the city.
 It was restarted on March 16, 2017.
 Environment Pollution Prevention and Control Authority (EPCA) has proposed to permanently close down the plant by July 2018.